CameronBoudreau/what-to-watch/README.md

-WHAT TO WATCH:
+# WHAT TO WATCH:

-The program maintains a database of a lsit of movies, users, and ratings in order to recommend a movie.
+The program maintains a database of movies, users, and ratings in order to recommend a movie.
 This is based on the user's demographic information.

 Includes recommending based popular movies and based on the user and movies they have seen already.

+## How to use:
+This is a command line based app, so run it from your terminal with "python what_to_watch.py".
+The menus will guide you through the movie information and recommendations.

+All code is contained in one file here.
+The "refactored" branch contains refactored code in separate files, but has bugs still.

+## Note on the code:
+This was written as a weekend assignment 2 weeks into The Iron Yard.
+The code is not yet refactored as I only had time to get it working the way I wanted before turning it in.
+I didn't know better to start with the code in separate files at the time.
+There is a separate branch with the code refactored into separate files that is a work in progress.

 Full list of Movie ID Codes: